severalnines/docs/user-guide/import.rst

 * Verify that sudo is working properly if you are using a non-root user.
 See
 * Passwordless SSH from ClusterControl node to database nodes has been configured correctly.
 See
-* The target server/cluster must not in degraded state.
-For example, if you have a three-node Galera cluster, all nodes must alive and in synced.
+* The target cluster must not be in degraded state.
+For example, if you have a three-node Galera cluster, all nodes must be alive, accessible and in synced.

 For more details, refer to the `Requirement <../requirements.html>`_ section.
 Each time you add an existing cluster or server, ClusterControl will trigger a job under *ClusterControl > Settings > Cluster Jobs*.
 You can see the progress and status under this page.
 A window will also appear with messages showing the progress.